Cerjho/canteen_app/MIGRATION_COMPLETE.md

 # ✅ FIREBASE REMOVAL COMPLETE

-## 🎉 Migration Successfully Completed!
+## 🎉 Migration Successfully Completed

 All Firebase dependencies and configurations have been **completely removed** from your project.
 Your app now runs 100% on **Supabase**!